 If your business is already displayed on Google My Business, but not claimed, it is really easy to claim and verify everything.
 You'll need a Google email account though.
 Just create one or open the one you have.
 Then search for "Google My Business" on the web and login with your Google email account.
 Then type in the business name and it will ask if you are claiming it.
 Just say yes, verify your information and you're all set.

 If you need to start fresh, similar set up.
 When you get into all the information, be sure to fill in as much as possible.
 If you have a Smartphone, turn on your location within the phone, step outside and take a new picture of your front of the building.
 The GEOLocation will be part of the meta data of the picture and helps ID the location even better!!
-Upload that newest picture and you are all set.
-BYW, try to get a picture showing your business name within the picture!
-I see so many that show the smiling face of the owner, but no actual "Business background" to help a person recognize your storefront!
+Before you upload that newest picture to GMB, identify it with your business name and type of area.
+Ex: seattle-coffee-bean-cafe-exterior, seattle-coffee-beans-cafe-entrance, etc. and you are all set.
+BTW, try to get a picture showing your business name within the picture!
+I see so many that show the smiling face of the owner, but no actual "Business background" to help a person recognize your storefront when they are driving around looking for it!

 This is all about getting people to find your business, come inside, purchase from you and then be happy enough to provide a 5 Star Review.